rasmusfreund/bioinf-prog-course/book/chapters/01_before_you_begin.md

 ## You are all set {-}

 Well done!
 You are all set to start the course.
 Have a cup of coffee and look forward to your first program.
-While you sip your coffee I need to you take an oath (one of three you will take during this course).
+While you sip your coffee, I need to you take an oath (one of three you will take during this course).
 Raise your right hand! (put the coffee in your left).

-> **Oath 1:** I swear *never* to copy and paste examples from this book into *Sublime Text*.
-I will *always* read the examples in the book and and *type* them into my editor.
+> **Oath 1:** I swear *never* to copy and paste code examples from this book into my text editor.
+I will always *read* the examples in then *type* them into my editor.

 This serves three purposes (as if one was not enough):